10 March 2018

 For Dickon thy maister is bought and sold.

-To put a little more Shake-Speare into this not-very-Shakespearey post, here’s where I got that ditty.
-I didn’t make it up.
+Here’s where I got the couplet.
 It came from The vnion of the two noble and illustre famelies of Lancastre & Yorke, also known as Hall’s Chronicle, first published in 1548.

 Jack of Norffolke be not to bolde